PandiLog/Baja-SAE-Mexico-MadRams-2024/README.md

 # Baja SAE México – MadRams 2024

+Baja SAE is an international student competition organized by SAE International, where teams design, build, and race a single-seat off-road vehicle.
+The challenge focuses on engineering design, manufacturing, endurance, and cost-efficiency under real-world constraints.

+More about the competition: [Baja SAE México](https://bajasaemexico.com/)

 This repository documents my technical involvement in the **Baja SAE México 2024** competition as a member of the **MadRams** team from Tecnológico de Monterrey, Campus Guadalajara.